Vincent-Therrien/image-registration/README.md

         > (env) pytest tests --path <file path to the executable file>
       ```

-      Python will execute the tests.
+      For example,
+      ```console
+        > (env) pytest tests --path image-registration/image-registration
+      ```

+      This command must be used at the root of the project, not inside
+      the /tests directory.

 ---
 **NOTE**

-Cross compilation failed on my system because the gcc linker could not find
+Cross-compilation failed on my system because the gcc linker could not find
 references (it might be an installation error or because I used WSL instead
 of an actual Linux OS).
 Thus, the application was only tested on the host
 system.

-However, cross compilation works when it is not dependent on the OpenCV
+However, cross-compilation works when it is not dependent on the OpenCV
 library.
 A small program was compiled from the file
 "image-registration/cc_test/cross_compile_test.cpp" and can be executed on the
 ARM QEMU emulator.

-To test cross compilation, compile and transfer the file from the host system
+To test cross-compilation, compile and transfer the file from the host system
-to QEMU:
+to QEMU (a compiled file is already there, so compilation can be skipped):
 ```console
 cd image-registration/cc_test/
 arm-linux-gnueabi-g++ cross_compile_test.cpp -o cross_compile_test